Tank Man: Photographic versions

 Five photographers managed to capture the event on film.
 On June 4, 2009, the fifth photographer released an image of the scene taken from ground level.

 The widest coverage of the event and one of the best-known photographs of the event, appearing in both of the magazines Time and Life, was documented by Stuart Franklin.
 He was on the same balcony as Charlie Cole, and his film was smuggled out of the country by a French student, concealed in a box of tea.

 The most-used photograph of the event was taken by Jeff Widener of the Associated Press, from a sixth-floor balcony of the Beijing Hotel, about 1/2 mi away from the scene.
 The image was taken using a Nikon FE2 camera through a Nikkor 400mm 5.6 ED-IF lens and TC-301 teleconverter.
 The American exchange student Kirk Martsen unexpectedly met Widener in the hotel lobby, and upon request he allowed Widener to take photos from his hotel room.
 Circumstances were against the photographer, who recalled that the picture was almost not taken.
 Widener was injured, suffering from the flu and running out of film.
 Martsen, the college student, hastily obtained a roll of Fuji 100 ASA color negative film, allowing Widener to make the shot.
 Martsen then smuggled the film out of the hotel, and delivered it to the Beijing Associated Press office.
-Though he was concerned that his shots were no good, his image was syndicated to many newspapers around the world and was said to have appeared on the front page of all European papers.
+Though he was concerned that his shots were not good, his image was syndicated to many newspapers around the world and was said to have appeared on the front page of all European newspapers.
 He was also nominated for the Pulitzer Prize but did not win.
 Nevertheless, his photograph has widely been known as one of the most iconic photographs of all time.

 Wider shot by Stuart Franklin showing a column of tanks approaching Tank Man, who is shown near the lower-left corner.